andrei-hudovich/unplugin-vue-components-monorepo-issue/README.md

+In the root folder:
-1. Run `npm/yarn/pnpm install` from the root
+1. Run `npm/yarn/pnpm install`
 2. Run `turbo dev`

 After running `turbo dev` all the components from `/packages/shared` will be in the `/apps/test-app/components.d.ts`